 And if I haven’t done that, I wouldn’t have tasted the best Mee Rebus I’ve ever had.

-SGD3.20 / $4.80 (with chicken)
+S$3.20 / $4.80 (with chicken)

 The most important component of Mee Rebus is the sweet potato gravy.
 It is wonderfully sweet (not the sugary sweet kind) with a spicy tinge that is just enough to give you a kick.
-The sambal chili is most welcome, too.
+The sambal chilli is most welcome, too.
 Some hawker stalls don’t provide additional sambal for this dish as it’s already spicy.
 But when the sambal is as tasty as Katrina’s, it makes the dish so much better.

-The yellow egg noodles, which happens to be my favorite kind of noodle, are boiled to the perfect texture and totally slurpilicious!
+The yellow egg noodles, which happens to be my favourite kind of noodle, are boiled to the perfect texture and totally slurpilicious!
 In Japanese cuisine, you are supposed to slurp your udon noisily to express appreciation for the chef’s cooking.
 I’d gladly do the same here, too!

 Simply put, this is the most satisfying Mee Rebus I’ve ever had.
 But, of course, if you have an even better recommendation, I would love to hear it in the comments and sample it for myself!